Abdallah-Abu-Hussein/API-assignment/READ-1/Activity-1.md

 API | SDK
 ------------ | -------------
 Application programming interface (API) is a term that refers to a set of tools that An API allows interactions between different systems, either it is used as a standalone service or as part of an SDK.
 This is accomplished by enabling third-party programmers to use its proprietary code.
-The API solution's developers can then allow their own consumers to utilize the service or services supplied by the API solution indirectly. | The term SDK refers to a software development kit.
+The API method's programmers then can allow their own customers to use the API solution's service or services indirectly. | A software development kit is referred to as an SDK.
 The SDK, sometimes known as a devkit, is a collection of software development tools for a certain platform, comprising building blocks, debuggers, and, in some cases, a framework or group of code libraries, including a collection of operating system-specific functions (OS).

 ```
 At least one API is frequently included in an SDK.
 These two contribute in separate ways, yet they can and do collaborate.